-3.4.2.11 Version
+3.5.2.13 Version

-The ${\tt TNC_Version}$ type represents an API version number.
-See sections 3.2.1 and 3.7.1 for details on how this is used.
+The TNC\Version type represents an API version number.
+See sections 3.2.1 and 3.8.1 for details on how this is used.

-3.4.2.12 Result Code
+3.5.2.14 Result Code

-Each function in the IF-IMV API returns a result code of type TNC_Result to indicate success or the reason for failure.
-As noted above, a result code is represented as a TNC_UInt32, an unsigned integer of at least 32 bits in length.
+Each function in the IF-IMV API returns a result code of type TNC\Result to indicate success or the reason for failure.
+As noted above, a result code is represented as a TNC\UInt32, an unsigned integer of at least 32 bits in length.
 To form a vendor-specific result code, place a vendor-chosen subcode in the least significant 8 bits of the integer and the vendor's vendor ID in the next most significant 24 bits of the result code (the most significant 24 bits if the integer is 32 bits long).
-All result codes defined in this specification (listed in section 3.5.2) have the reserved value zero (0) in the most significant 24 bits.
+Older result codes defined in this specification (listed in section 3.6.2) have the reserved value zero (0) in the most significant 24 bits.
+Newer ones have the value 0x005597 in the most significant 24 bits, since this is the TCG's official vendor ID.